Stephanie Mash Sykes, Esq.

 Everton Morris is the Deputy Executive Director of the African American Mayors Association.
 He received a J.D. from the University of Virginia and a B.A. from Morehouse College before working as an Associate Attorney at a New Jersey law firm.
 Everton became acquainted with the opportunities and challenges of local governments as Executive Assistant for the successful 2011 campaign of Mayor Alvin Brown, the first African-American Mayor of Jacksonville, Florida.
 Prior to joining AAMA, Everton also served as General Counsel for a federal government IT contractor.

 Demarius Love serves as the Operations Associate of the African American Mayors Association.
 Prior to joining AAMA, he served as the Executive Assistant to the Honorable Judge Rachel Bell (General Sessions Court, Davidson Co.), as well as a former intern staffer to Congressman Jim Cooper (TN, District 5), and as a Deputy Clerk to the office of the Davidson County Clerk, Brenda Wynn.
-Both a public and civic servant, Love is an alumnus of the Congressional Black Caucus Foundation’s Summer Congressional Internship Program, serving in the office of Congressman Emanuel Cleaver II (MO, District 5) and a graduate of the New Leaders Council (Nashville Chapter).
-Demarius served on the Executive Board for both the New Leaders Council, and the Urban League of Young Professionals, Middle Tennessee.
+Both a public and civic servant, Love is an alumnus of the Congressional Black Caucus Foundation’s (CBCF) Summer Congressional Internship Program, serving in the office of Congressman Emanuel Cleaver II (MO, District 5) and a graduate of the New Leaders Council (NLC-Nashville Chapter).
+Demarius currently serves on the Executive Board of the New Leaders Council for the Washington, DC Chapter and on the Caucus Liaison Subcommittee for the National Diversity Committee of the New Leaders Council (NLC).
 Love is an alumnus of Middle Tennessee State University where he earned a B. S. in Criminal Justice Administration.

 Jamie Pascal serves as a Policy Associate for the African American Mayors Association.
 Prior to her role as Policy Associate, Jamie worked as an intern for the Association for two years.
 As an intern, Jamie has assisted with conference preparations, internal organization operations, as well as research analysis on African American mayors and their efforts on prevalent issues across the nation.
 In addition, Pascal served on the Executive board of Howard University’s Undergraduate Student Assembly as a Program Director.
 Jamie is a strong community and social services professional with a Bachelors of Arts, English focused in Pre-Law Studies from Howard University.